Air transportation safety investigation A13H0002

 Edmonton, Alberta, 10 September 2013 — The Transportation Safety Board of Canada (TSB) is launching an investigation into the crash of a Canadian Coast Guard (CCG) helicopter.
 The CCG helicopter, operated by Transport Canada, departed from the CCG vessel Amundsen and crashed in the M'Clure Strait, off the coast of Banks Island, Northwest Territories.
 The TSB is gathering information and will be deploying.

 ArcticNet ROV locates the sunken Canadian Coast Guard helicopter

 Map showing the location of the occurrence

-Jean-Marc Ledoux has 35 years of civil aviation experience.
+Mr. Ledoux has 40 years of civil aviation experience.
 He joined the Transportation Safety Board (TSB) in April 1999 as an investigator in the Air Investigations Branch, in Dorval, Quebec, and has been the regional manager for the Quebec region since 2003.
 He has been the investigator-in-charge on several aviation investigations.

 Mr. Ledoux worked as an airline pilot for different Canadian carriers, accumulating more than 15 000 flight hours in a wide variety of operations around the world.
 He flew different aircraft types, from small training aircraft to larger commuter aircraft, eventually piloting large jet aircraft such as, DC8, L1011, B747, and Airbus 310.
 He also holds a helicopter pilot license.
 Before joining the TSB, Mr. Ledoux worked at Transport Canada as inspector in the enforcement department.